UniversalDependencies/docs/_u-overview/morphology.md

 ## Part-of-Speech Tags

 The list of <a href="../../u/pos/index.html">universal POS tags</a> is a fixed list containing 17 tags.
 It is possible that some tags will not be used in some languages.
 However, the list cannot be extended to cover language-specific extensions.
 Instead, more fine-grained classification of words can be achieved via the use of
 <a href="../../u/feat/index.html">features</a> (see below).

 Also, note that the <a href="../../format.html">CoNLL-U format</a>
-allows an additional POSTAG, taken from a language-specific (or corpus-specific) tagset.
-Such language-specific POSTAGs have their own data column and are not mixed with the universal POS tags.
+allows an additional XPOS, taken from a language-specific (or corpus-specific) tagset.
+Such language-specific XPOSes have their own data column and are not mixed with the universal POS tags.

 The universal POS tags consist of uppercase English letters `[A-Z]` only.